It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 Simple.
 If you have been thirsty for that type of approval you want more, especially if you didn’t get it for so long.

-There are people who can accept this gracefully.
+Some people can accept this gracefully.

 And there are others who constantly – not only expecting it – they demand it.